petabridge/Incrementalist/README.md

   --fail-on-no-projects Optional.
 (Default: false) Fail if no projects are affected.

-  -c, --config          Optional.
-Path to the configuration file.
-Defaults to
-                        .incrementalist/incrementalist.json in the current directory.

   --skip-glob           Optional.
 Glob pattern to exclude projects from the final
                         list.
 Applied after analyzing dependencies.
 Can be used multiple times.